BarathKumarBK-15/van-Emde-Boas-Tree/README.md

 # van-Emde-Boas-Tree
-Implementation of the van Emde Boas Tree, used in represeneting disjoint sets.
+Implementation of the van Emde Boas Tree, used in representing disjoint sets.